 So always keep the container of coffee in some cabinet away from light, or keep it in some opaque container.

 Never place the coffee container near the stove of your kitchen or at a place where it can be exposed to sunlight.

-Do shots of Espresso get expires with time?
+Do shots of Espresso get expire with time?
 Or they stay fresh.
 Read our interesting article by clicking on the link.

 Is hardened coffee bad?

-In those cases, your coffee grounds become hard and clumpy.
+In these scenarios, your coffee grounds become hard and clumpy.
 So, if you are wondering whether to keep that coffee or throw it away, the answer is “No”, you should not throw it away.
-There are many other uses of that hardened coffee.
+There are many other uses of that coffee.

 - As a Fertilizer: Coffee grounds contain many essential minerals necessary for the growth of plants, such as nitrogen, potassium, magnesium, and phosphorus.
 They also absorb heavy metals that are not good for the soil.
 So next time, if you are thinking of discarding your hardened coffee grounds, then dump them into your garden; it will be beneficial for your plants.

-- Neutralize the odour: Coffee has the capability of neutralizing foul-smelling gases from the environment.
-You can use coffee grounds in your shoes, socks or gym bags or anything smelly.
+- Neutralize the odor: Coffee has the capability of neutralizing foul-smelling gases from the environment.
+You can use coffee grounds in your shoes, socks or gym bags, or anything smelly.
 They will be beneficial in removing the smell.

 - Natural cleaning scrub: Coffee grounds are abrasive and have anti-bacterial properties, so you can use them as a natural body cleaning scrub.
 Add these coffee grounds into coconut oil, and your scrub is ready; you can also use it for sanitizing your hands.